alfonsosn/evalyo/about_evalio.md

 ## A Common Problem

-Students at Hunter College often use Rate My Professors to choose their courses.
-The site gives them ratings and reviews written by former students about professor.
-That way, a student can choose if the professor whether to pick a professor based on a rating or not.
+Students at Hunter College use the site "RateMyProfessors.com" (RMP) to evaluate and choose their professors.
+RMP is a widely used application accross campuses in America, where students can review former professors.
+Students both generate and receive the content.

-The problem with Rate My Professors is that it's a haven for disgruntled students to let their frustrations out from a previous experience with professors.
-The site is filled with sour and often harsh comments.
-Professors avoid the site due to its well-known student abuse.
+While the service has its faults, the main problem with RMP is its loose community standards, which often leads to site abuse.
+Disgruntled students leave scathing reviews, the reason why professors avoid the site.

-This is not to say that professors shy away from reviews by students.
-In fact, every semester they ask students to submit course evaluations, which are entered in a database for faculty and students.
+This is not to say that professors shy away from receiving student reviews.
+Professors often encourage student course evaluations and a mid to high percentage of students write these evaluations; these are later entered to an evalutions database.

-Technically, students could rely on the information from this database instead of the one provided in Rate My Professors.
-There are more reviews of Hunter Students in this site than Rate My Professors, providing a degree of historical statistical accuracy.
-Also this site does not include comments so it doesn't contain the abuse of Rate My Professors.
+Technically, Hunter students could rely on the information from this database instead of RMP.
+These database provides more evaluation data than RMP, without the harsh words.

-However, the problem with this database solution is that the information is not aggregated neither by professor, course, or semester, leaving more to be desired from a user experience.
-The site could use a redesign with the student in mind.
+However, the problem with this database is the way information is displayed.
+Mainly, 1) no option to aggregate course evaluation , 2) no option to query based by course, 3) content information is not displayed in user friendly way.
+The data in the site could use an improvement.

 ## Evalyo - Great for Students and Fair for Professors

-A team of Students at Hunter College is envisioning a web application to view professors ratings.
-In theory, it would use the current Hunter College course evaluation database, and present it in a student-friendly manner.
-Among its features:
+We are evalyo, a team of computer science students at Hunter College.
+Our team is working on our data-science capstone product, and we envision a web application to improvde the Teacher Evaluation site at Hunter.
+We would use modern web frameworks to improve the current Hunter College course evaluation database, improving it with following features:

 1. **Professor Based Querying:** Instead of receiving a list of courses with a professor that matches your result, professor queries will aggregate the courses to a single professor.
 Also, another feature would show when a professor which semester a professor teacher a course (spring, summer, fall, winter, etc).